-3.Y.4 Interaction Diagram
+3.Y1.4 Interaction Diagram

 <The interaction diagram shows the detailed standards-based message exchange that makes up the IHE transaction.>

-3.Y.4.1 <Message 1 Name>
+3.Y1.4.1 <Message 1 Name>

 <One or two sentence summary of what Message 1 accomplishes typically relating the message to the relevant standard.
 Avoid shall language in this upper level section.
 Do not duplicate the triggers, encoding, semantics, standards used, or expected actions.
 Those belong in the following sections.>